NYULibraries/sdr-documentation/accessioning-workflow.md

 git checkout master

 ## Now we can append the CSV file of new Handles to the end of the lookup table.
-## To do this, the easiest way is copy the direct output of the handles and DSpace IDs as it appears in Terminal.
+## To do this, the easiest way is copy the direct output (file) of the handles and DSpace IDs as it appears in Terminal.
 ## Then, go to the lookup table folder within the misc folder in the edu.nyu repository on your drive, open the .CSV with Atom, and paste the new handles in there.
 Make sure there are no extra lines at the end.
-## Then, run this next command
+## Then, run this next command:

 cat ~/Desktop/new_handles.csv >> ./misc/handle-dspace-lookup.csv